mschout/mschout.github.io/_posts/2019-04-26-backup-zfs-on-linux-to-freenas-using-syncoid.md

 do an incremental backup from the last run.
 In addition, if the backup is interrupted, the next run will resume where it left off.

-Thats it.
+That's it.
 Everything just works.

 Ideally, you don't want to run backups manually though.
 You could hook this up to `cron` for example.
 I hooked it up to `systemd` using the `OnCalendar`